Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Workshops/README.md

 # Workshops
 > This is the space for workshop development and deployment.

+Welcome to the Precision Health Bootcamp Summer 2022!
+Below you'll find workshop links, prerequisites, and links to the workshops.
+(NOTE: not all workshops will be available for viewing on July 25th!).

 ## Prerequisites
 These prerequisites apply to anyone joining the workshop and coding along.
 1. Check your access to Sockeye by logging in.